Reanalysis of experimental determinations of polariton-polariton interactions in microcavities

 The total homogeneous linewidth will be proportional to the sum of all out-scattering rates, i.e.,

 where $\tau_R$ is the radiative lifetime, $\tau_{\rm scatt}$ is the particle-particle scattering rate deduced above, and $\tau_{\rm phon}$ is the particle-phonon scattering rate, if any.
 It has sometimes been claimed that the line width is a direct measure of the radiative lifetime, but this is only the case when the lifetime is so short that $1/\tau_R$ is larger than all other terms.
 When the lifetime is long, the broadening due to lifetime can become negligible compared to other terms.
 For example, a lifetime of 200 ps or so, as in the experiments of Ref.~\onlinecite{naturephys}, gives only $\hbar/\tau_R \simeq $ 3 $\mu$eV, well below the resolution of most spectrometers.
-Exciton-phonon interaction times at low temperature are also very low, nanoseconds or longer, so that the phonon term typically gives an even smaller contribution to the lower polariton broadening, although phonon broadening of the upper polariton state can be significant since there is a direct emission channel to convert into lower polaritons by phonon emission.
+Exciton-phonon interaction times at low temperature are also very low, nanoseconds or longer, so that the phonon term typically gives an even smaller contribution to the lower polariton broadening, although phonon broadening of the {\em upper} polariton state can be significant since there is a direct channel to convert into lower polaritons by phonon emission.
 This also explains why the photoluminescence from the upper polaritons is much weaker in high-Q microcavities: in these structures, the rate of photon emission is much lower than the rate of phonon emission to drop down into the lower polariton states.